allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 and OHC library to store it in the off-heap area.

 The test scenario consists of querying for descriptions of different offers.
 During the test, I will collect data on memory and GC parameters using jConsole.
-I run the test scenario using [jMeter](https://jmeter.apache.org/), which additionally allows me to measure response times.
+I will run the test scenario using [jMeter](https://jmeter.apache.org/), which additionally will allow me to measure response times.

 The configuration of the first test is as follows:
 - maximum number of cached elements: 5000